 Very early mica capacitors in the 1920s were made by physically clamping sheets of mica with copper electrodes between them.
 These were left open to the atmosphere.
 The performance of these early mica capacitors was very not surprisingly very poor, but this was improved when silver electrodes were used instead..

 The current electronic components use silver electrodes that are plated directly onto the mica.
 Several layers are used to gain the required level of capacitance.
 Also the area of the electrodes has a major effect on capacitance.

 Once the basic silver mica capacitor has been made, it is housed in a ceramic encapsulation which reduces ingress of moisture and other contaminants.

 Those silver mica capacitors used for valve or vacuum tube radios were generally encapsulated in wax.
-This did tend to melt relatively easily leaving small ‘blobs’ of wax at the bottom of the radio.
+The wax on these electronic components did tend to melt relatively easily leaving small ‘blobs’ of wax at the bottom of the radio.

 Silver mica capacitor applications